knq/nginx-crowd-lua/README.md

 on the use of the [lua-Spore](http://fperrad.github.io/lua-Spore/) as a REST client/library.

+Please note there is an actual nginx module available that can accomplish the same, however it requires building your own packages.
+It is available [here](https://github.com/kare/ngx_http_auth_crowd_module).
+I am making this available as, in all things, it is preferrable (for me, at any rate), to use packages when available over building packages or compiling software directly.

 ## Installation and Configuration ##

-- Install related Debian packages for Lua and lua-Spore dependency:
+- Install related packages for Lua and lua-Spore dependency:

 ```
 aptitude install lua5.1 luarocks